matthew-mojira/cicero/docs/README.md

   `e1` may be a value of any type, not just `bool`.
 See the note on truthiness.
 * `(raise e)`: evaluates `e` and raises it as an exception.
 * `(try e1 e2)`: evaluates `e1` and returns its value.
 But if `e1` raises an
   exception, evaluate `e2` and return that value.
+Note that you raise a value (any value!) as an exception but you can't get it back for the catch.

 ### Built-ins